 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.

-You will spend at least 120 days in schools that include two school experiences in which you will teach for approximately 60% of the timetable.
+You will spend at least 120 days in schools that include two school experiences (Secondary Professional Development 1 and Secondary Professional Development 2) in which you will teach for approximately 60% of the timetable.
 Each placement has a block element to provide a sustained teaching experience over the complete teaching week.

 The two school experiences are assessed against the professional requirements under the Teachers’ Standards: